 Asiga - Precision Meets Innovation

-While Sprintray's chairside solutions make a lot of noise in the industry and often take all the spotlight, Asiga's presence at Chicago Midwinter revealed several significant developments that shouldn't be overlooked.
+While Sprintray's chairside solutions make a lot of noise in the industry and often take much of the spotlight clinic side, Asiga's presence at Chicago Midwinter revealed several significant developments that shouldn't be overlooked.
 Their presence at the clinic-focused show, rather than exclusively at Lab Day, signals their growing ambitions in the chairside space while maintaining their dominance in the laboratory market.

 The company actually had a huge day.
 They unveiled three new proprietary resins - a soft night guard material, a flexible denture resin, and an orange tray resin - how well these work is anyones guess but the fact they are expanding their materials portfolio beyond their traditional offerings is a great sign.
 Resin is nice, but the hardware announcements were where things got really interesting: